 - Bookmarks – This option is to save a particular website for reference later in the future.
 It is used to mark pages that might be important or prove to be useful in the future.

 - Tabbed browsing – This feature helps to open new screens on the same browser for multiple browsing at the same time.

 Popular Web Browsers

-Although safari is specially created for apple users it can be used on PCs as well.
+Although Safari is specially created for Apple users it can be used on PCs as well.
 However, its uniqueness can only be seen on Mac or Apple devices.
 It is a cross-compatible software and can integrate your data on multiple platforms.
-Another fascinating feature is iCloud keychain that lets you access your passwords saved on your apple device.
+Another fascinating feature is the iCloud keychain that lets you access the passwords saved on your Apple device.

 This one comes pre-installed on Windows 10 devices.
 This was developed to replace internet explorer and thus acts as a default browser.
 It is gaining popularity because of its new rendering feature, easy-to-use UI, freestyle writing over webpage displays, and much more.

-Kingpin – The reason this software is gaining popularity is because of its security feature.
-This browser always works in incognito mode, and thus no worries of browsing getting exposed.
+The reason this software is gaining popularity is because of its security feature.
+This browser always works in incognito mode, and thus no worries about browsing getting exposed.
 Fascinating, isn’t it?